-I also had the opportunity to apply for positions of responsibility in the school such as Prefects, School Officers, Peer Listeners and Pastoral Prefects.
+I've also had the opportunity to apply for positions of responsibility in the school such as Prefects, School Officers, Peer Listeners and Pastoral Prefects.
+These roles can shape your confidence as you move from year 12 to 13 and are amazing opportunities that I recommend getting involved in.

-I am so glad that I came to Ripon Grammar School, and I am certain that anyone joining the sixth form will soon become an important part of the school community and come away with new friendships, memories, and experiences.
+I am so glad that I came to Ripon Grammar School Sixth Form, and I am certain that anyone joining will become an important part of the school community and come away with new friendships, memories, and experiences.